Eyevinn/chaos-stream-proxy/README.md

 Each corruption has a unique configuration JSON object template.
 Each object can be used to target one specific segment for corruption. e.i. `https://chaos-proxy.prod.eyevinn.technology/api/v2/manifests/hls/proxy-master.m3u8?url=<some_url>?some_corruption=[{i:0},{i:1},{i:2}, ... ,{i:N}]`

-Across all coruptions, there are 2 ways to target a segment in a playlist for corruption.
+Across all coruptions, there are 3 ways to target a segment in a playlist for corruption.

 1. `i`: The segment's list index in any Media Playlist, with HLS segments starting at 0 and MPEG-DASH segments starting at 1.
 For a Media Playlist with 12 segments, `i`=11, would target the last segment for HLS and `i`=12, would target the last segment for MPEG-DASH.
 2. `sq`: The segment's Media Sequence Number (**HLS only**).
 For a Media Playlist with 12 segments, and where `#EXT-X-MEDIA-SEQUENCE` is 100, `sq`=111 would target the last segment.
 When corrupting a live HLS stream it is recommended to target with `sq`.
+3. `rsq`: A relative sequence number, counted from where the live stream is currently at when requesting manifest. (**MPEG-DASH Live only**)

 Below are configuration JSON object templates for the currently supported corruptions.
 A query should have its value be an array consisting of any one of these 3 types of items: